konradmadej/idp-enterprise/packages/backend/src/modules/README.md

-# Azure API Backend Module
+# Backend Modules

+This directory contains custom backend modules and scaffolder actions for the Backstage application.

+## Azure Key Vault Scaffolder Action

-This backend module provides integration with an internal Azure API for creating and managing Azure resources.
-It uses Azure Service Principal authentication with client credentials flow.
+A custom scaffolder action that creates Azure Key Vaults through an internal Azure API using Azure Service Principal authentication.

-## Features
+### Features

+- **Direct Integration**: Action calls Azure API directly from templates - no proxy needed
-- **Azure Authentication**: Uses Azure Service Principal (client ID, client secret, tenant ID) for secure API access
+- **Azure Authentication**: Handles Azure AD authentication automatically using Service Principal
-- **Key Vault Creation**: Endpoint to create Azure Key Vaults for systems via internal API
-- **Configurable**: All connection details are configurable through environment variables
+- **Simple to Use**: Just provide a system name in your template
 - **Error Handling**: Comprehensive error handling and logging

 ## Configuration